 whole the Bible.
 In this light, the "Pigeon finding the earth" parallel is an

+interesting one.
 The great variations in Ioway stories and traditions, all the way down to the

 tradition that each gens or clan had its own origin myth, coming from different